jdleesmiller/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Avoid explicit inverses

 Instead, use LU solve.
 This should be more numerically stable.
 It also seems to improve performance by 5%-10% on dataset 1, even though the matrices are very small.

+### Use fixed-size matrices

+Eigen provides both fixed and dynamic-sized matrices; fixed size matrices provide more compile-time correctness checking and should in principle be faster by allowing the compiler to do more optimisation.

+The refactored code was also about 15% faster than the baseline, but I also made some other improvements, such as combining the two loops in the radar update and re-using the LU factorisation for the update to calculate the NIS score, so those may also have contributed.

 ## Dependencies